jslezacek/balance/README.md

 21. Add +10% hab to hivemind trait to counter aquatic nerf

 22. Prosperous Unification is too powerful.
-Suggested change:  adjust modifier to 10% happiness and only 10% amenities boost, remove the pop output bonus
+Removed 10% happiness.
+Reduced amenities from 25% to 15%.

 23. Trade League/Consumer Benefits/ Marketplace of ideas
 - cg from .25 to .30